 Make every penny count.

-For many of us, the move into college, trade school or university comes with leaving home for the first time.
+For many of us, the transition to college, trade school or university means leaving home for the first time.
 That might mean life in a campus dorm, an off-campus apartment or a house shared with friends.
 So along with school stress, you’re going to have responsibilities that come with your new-found independence.
 You’ll have a lot on your plate and money woes are the last thing you need.

 These 7 tips can help you stay on top of your finances so you can focus on your studies: